paulipa/sico-wiki/linknet-help-and-guides/mining-fleets.md

 After registering and authenticating on [discord](/tools/communication/discord) you simply type `@imining booster` in the #linknet-general chat channel and ask them if anyone would be able to set up a fleet.
 Only ask once a while and never spam it in case no one is answering to you.

-### LinkNet General chat
+### Eve LinkNet Partners chat
-If you do not want to use discord for some reason or happen to see a Industry Commander online in LinkNet General you can try to ask in there for them to raise a fleet.
+If you do not want to use discord for some reason or happen to see a Industry Commander online in Eve LinkNet Partners you can try to ask in there for them to raise a fleet.
 However the disadvantage in this compared to discord is that the players holding the role are not getting a notification for this and the message could easily scroll away.
 The second downside is that the players might be simply AFK or doing something else on some other accounts.

 ## Ship Replacement Request
 Sometimes you lose your ship and that is perfectly normal in EVE.
 To try to avoid this you should follow the guidelines we have set in here for the standard mining fleet: